ChristianOrr/dqn/README.md

 - Logging training data to Tensorboard.
 - A demo of the model playing the atari game after it has been trained.

+DQN is capabale of playing many Atari games, although not with equal competency, see the Vanilla DQN paper in the references for performance evaluation.
+The weights are unfortunately not transferable to different games, since the weights save the learner object, which is dependant on the environment.

 ## Installation Requirements